Khamis Gaddafi: 29 August 2011: Airstrike near Tarhuna

-Posthumous allegations
+Posthumous allegations and later burial confirmation

 On 29 August 2011, the International Criminal Court was reportedly planning to charge Khamis with crimes against humanity.
 Khamis reportedly died in a NATO airstrike later that same day.

 At least one report published after the capture of Saif al-Islam Gaddafi asserted that the older Gaddafi told interrogators that Khamis Gaddafi was still alive and may be hiding in Tarhuna.
 On 25 February 2012, Stratfor reported the capture of Khamis Gaddafi by fighters from Zintan.
 This was denied by the NTC.

 Amid a military campaign against Gaddafi loyalists in Bani Walid, the deputy prime minister of Libya claimed in a tweet that Khamis Gaddafi was killed during fighting in the town on 20 October 2012, a year to the day Gaddafi's father Muammar was captured and killed by rebel forces in Sirte.
 A statement from the Libyan National Congress's spokesman, Omar Hamdan, claimed Gaddafi was killed "in battle", but gave no further details.
 His body was purportedly found after a day of heavy fighting between the town's pro-Gaddafi garrison and militias allied to the Libyan government.

 A government spokesman denied that there was any official confirmation about the capture of Mussa Ibrahim to Agence France-Presse, and did not even talk about the rumor of Khamis Gaddafi's death.
 The Associated Press described the report of Gaddafi's death as an unconfirmed rumor.
 Musa Ibrahim, the former spokesman of Muammar Gaddafi, personally disproved the message on the arrest saying he was not even in Libya and denied the most recent reports on the death of Khamis.
 On 24 October, government spokesman Nasser Al-Manaa retracted and apologized for false reports from the government and the National Congress regarding the killing of Gaddafi and the capture of Ibrahim.

+Khamis was later confirmed to have been buried in Bani Walid, with elder brother Saif al-Islam Gaddafi later being buried next to him in February 2026.